-The following is a step-by-step guide of how to migrate E-Mail from Domino/Notes to Microsoft Exchange/Outlook (2010, 2007):
+The following is a step-by-step guide of how to migrate E-Mail from Lotus Domino/Notes to Microsoft Exchange/Outlook 2013/2016:

 - 1. Select the Email Button to configure the email choices. - 2.
 Select Domino/Notes/NSF from the From drop down selection box on the Source Pane on the left side of the screen. - 3.
 Enter the following information for the Lotus Notes account to be migrated: - a.
 Mail Database: The location where messages are stored.
 This can be on the server (as shown in the example) or on a local hard drive.
-Select the Browse button if you are migrating a different mail file. - b.
-Notes User: This information will be filled in for you.
+Select the Browse button if you are migrating a different mail file. - Notes User: This information will be filled in for you.
 If you are migrating a different user or directly from a file then you might be able to leave this text box entry blank.
 Alternately, change the CN = value to the correct first and last name for that user if will be a different user. - c.
 Password: Enter the password for the source account.
 If your Notes client is already setup for this user then just enter the password.
 By default, the Lotus Notes client will look at the user.id file and attempt to open up the account with the password you provided.
 If you need to specify a different ID file and password then use the following syntax, which is represented in the example shown above: <Password>;<PathAndIdFile.id>. - d.
 Shared Folders: Enable this check box to also migrate shared folders. - 4.
 Select the Folders button to choose which folders to migrate.
 All folders will migrate by default. - 5.
-Select Exchange/Outlook/PST from the To drop down selection box in the Target pane on the right side of the screen. - 6.
-Enter the profile name, PST file name, or direct mode syntax.
-Here is more information about those choices: - a.
-Profile Method: Choose an existing Outlook_profile by selecting the drop down arrow next to the Profile or PST: text box. - b.
-Direct File Method: Type in the path and filename of an existing PST file when migrating from Exchange/Outlook, or type in the path and filename of an existing PST file.
-If one does not exist then Transend Migrator will create one for you with the name you provide. - c.
-Syntax Method: If you do not want to create an Outlook Profile, and if you have permission to access the account then use the following syntax:
+Select Exchange Server 2013/2016 from the To drop down selection box in the Target pane on the right side of the screen. - 6.
+Enter the Server Name, User Email Address and Password. - 7.
+Insert the different batch variables in the appropriate source and target locations, as desbribed above. - 8.
+Place a checkmark in the Enable Migration Checkbox to enable Email for migration.
+Notice, the green checkmark appears on the Email button after you check the Enable Migration checkbox. - 9.
+Optionally, configure and enable the other migration choices if they are to be included with this batch migration. - 10.
+Select the Start Batch Migration button to complete the migration.
+The Migration Monitor will start and display the real-time migration progress. - 11.
+Once complete, select the OK button to go back to the main screen.